 She has conducted orchestras throughout Europe including the BRANDENBURG SYMPHONY in Germany, the BBC CONCERT ORCHESTRA, NORTH CZECH PHILHARMONIC ORCHESTRA, the KODÁLY PHILHARMONIC, SAVARIA SYMPHONY ORCHESTRA, the BUDAPEST OPERETTA THEATRE ORCHESTRA, and BULGARIAN STATE OPERA BOURGAS and in Russia, the ST. PETERSBURG CHAMBER PHILHARMONIC.

-Her opera performances have included Menotti’s THE OLD MAID & THE THIEF and Barber’s A HAND OF BRIDGE for the LYRIC OPERA OF KANSAS CITY.
+Her opera conducting has included conduct the world premiere production of Sarah Kirkland Snider’s opera, PENELOPE during 2019 and Menotti’s THE OLD MAID & THE THIEF and Barber’s A HAND OF BRIDGE all for LYRIC OPERA OF KANSAS CITY.

-Her engagements during 2019 have included being cover conductor for Michael Stern’s performances of the Rachmaninov PIANO CONCERTO NO.1 and Stravinsky’s FIREBIRD SUITE with the KANSAS CITY SYMPHONY and saw her return to the LYRIC OPERA OF KANSAS CITY to conduct its production of Sarah Kirkland Snider’s opera, PENELOPE.
-She also made a return to the AUSTIN SYMPHONY, gave performances with the CATSKILL SYMPHONY and the LA PORTE SYMPHONY ORCHESTRA and in the program of the WUNSCH NEW MUSIC FESTIVAL in Kansas City, and conducted Britten’s A MIDSUMMER NIGHT’S DREAM for the UNIVERSITY OF KANSAS and Stravinksky’s PETRUSHKA with the INTERLOCHEN PHILHARMONIC.
+Other engagements during 2019 included being cover conductor for Michael Stern’s performances of the Rachmaninov PIANO CONCERTO NO.1 and Stravinsky’s FIREBIRD SUITE with the KANSAS CITY SYMPHONY.
+She also made a return to the AUSTIN SYMPHONY, gave performances with the CATSKILL SYMPHONY and the LA PORTE SYMPHONY ORCHESTRA and in the program of the WUNSCH NEW MUSIC FESTIVAL in Kansas City, conducted Britten’s A MIDSUMMER NIGHT’S DREAM for the UNIVERSITY OF KANSAS and Stravinksky’s PETRUSHKA with the INTERLOCHEN PHILHARMONIC.

 Also during 2019 she conducted performances of THE NUTCRACKER for the KANSAS CITY BALLET.

-Future engagements, during 2020, include OUTERLANDS PRODUCTIONS‘ premiere season of Gordon Getty’s opera GOODBYE MR. CHIPS at FESTIVAL NAPA VALLEY, LYRIC OPERA OF KANSAS CITY‘s OPERA AMERICA 50TH ANNIVERSARY events and her debut with the KANSAS CITY CHAMBER ORCHESTRA.
+Her engagements, during 2020, will see her conduct OUTERLANDS PRODUCTIONS‘ world premiere season of Gordon Getty’s opera GOODBYE MR. CHIPS at FESTIVAL NAPA VALLEY and LYRIC OPERA OF KANSAS CITY‘s OPERA AMERICA 50TH ANNIVERSARY events and gives her debut with the KANSAS CITY CHAMBER ORCHESTRA.
 She returns to the AUSTIN SYMPHONY ORCHESTRA for a series of guest conducting appearances in 2020 and 2021.

 © Weaver Artist Management 2020